 This site is intended as a self-tutorial on the basics of histology, the study of tissues and cell types.
 Histology is in a very real sense "physiology made visible."

-The second section contains practical study exercises.
+The main section contains practical study exercises.
 These were developed over many years of teaching in both veterinary and human medical schools.
 Many images of the material have already been embedded into the software, so that it serves as a sort of on-line histology textbook.
 In addition to the embedded images you'll find that the exercises make reference to "slide numbers" throughout their text.
 In order to view these slides you'll need to have a high-speed connection to the Internet.

-Throughout the exercise reference is made to slide numbers, those of the images in the two collections referenced above.
+Throughout the exercise reference is made to slide numbers, those of the images in the collections used to make the images.
 Several different numbering schemes were used to assemble these collections, so there isn't really any rationality to the numbering "system."
 I hope in time to make these slides directly accessible using "Virtual Microscopy," so that you can examine directly but server space and processor speed are substantial issues because VM files are very large.
 Keep coming back; they'll be available some day.